 Common habitability infractions include:

-- – Infestation of roaches, bedbugs and rodents due to the landlord’s failure to conduct pest control or fumigate
+- – Lots of roaches, bedbugs and rodents due to the landlord’s failure to conduct pest control or fumigate.

-- – Asbestos contamination due to unsafe maintenance or construction practices
+- – Asbestos due to unsafe maintenance or construction practices.

-Circumstances such as these can lead to your apartment becoming uninhabitable without risking your health and safety, and it is your landlord’s responsibility to remedy these issues as quickly and efficiently as possible.
+Things like these listed above can lead to your apartment becoming uninhabitable without risking your health and safety, and it is your landlord’s responsibility to fix these issues as quickly and efficiently as possible.

 What Should You Do?

-If your residence becomes uninhabitable in the eyes of the law, your landlord is required to make necessary repairs and provide temporary housing until your apartment is once again considered habitable.
+If your residence becomes uninhabitable in the eyes of the law, your landlord is required to make necessary repairs.
+Landlords must provide temporary housing until your apartment is once again considered habitable.

-Unfortunately, there is a lot of grey area when it comes to evaluating habitability infractions, making it all the more important to seek the services of a qualified habitability lawyer.
+Unfortunately, there is a lot of grey area when it comes to evaluating habitability infractions.
+Meanwhile this makes is even more important to seek the services of a qualified habitability lawyer.

-Be sure to collect any evidence that demonstrates the safety hazards present in your living environment, and take this evidence to an experienced attorney to determine your next steps.
+Be sure to collect any evidence that demonstrates the safety hazards present in your living environment.
+Next, once you have collected this evidence make sure you take it to an experienced attorney to determine your next steps.

-Landlord-tenant laws can be quite complex, so it’s important to have a legal expert at your side to ensure your needs are taken care of.
+Landlord-tenant laws can be quite complex.
+It is important to have a legal expert at your side to ensure your needs are taken care of.

 Contact B|B Law Group

-Many renters avoid taking appropriate action against their landlords for fear of being evicted, but you shouldn’t let your landlord get away with violating your rights.
+Many renters avoid taking action against their landlords for fear of being evicted.
+But you shouldn’t let your landlord get away with violating your rights.
 If your living environment is unsafe and your landlord refuses to address it, consult with an attorney as soon as possible to find out how you can get the compensation you deserve.

 Do I have a case?